NOMINATING PROCEDURES FOR FACULTY DISTINGUISHED TEACHING AWARDS

 - Any research as it relates to teaching.

 - Two supporting letters from present or past students that speak to the impact of the instructor’s teaching.
 At least one of these letters should be from a student who has not been employed or mentored in independent research by the nominee.
 The best letters will include concrete examples of teaching practices and learning experiences.
-For the UW System awards, only one letter is needed.
-For the department/program award, the letter should focus on unit-level instruction and/or innovations.
+Please ask students to include their email address in their letter.

 - A letter from the department chair (two pages maximum) supporting the nomination and stressing the nominee’s contributions to teaching.
 If the chair of a department is nominated, please provide a letter from the associate chair or from an appropriate departmental representative.
 The best letters will include: